ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ## Can we just use Creative Commons for everything?

-This might not do what you think it will do.
+Because open-source hardware licensing is a bit complicated, this may or may not do what you think it will do for hardware.
+But I would recommend against using Creative Commons for software.

 For people who have seen Creative Commons license used elsewhere (e.g. Wikipedia), it may be tempting to just choose a Creative Commons license and move on.
 For example, out of 35 projects in the Frugal Science course, 7 projects have listed licenses on their project pages, and all 7 are CC-BY-NC-SA for releasing their work so far.
 I can understand why these projects may have made this decision: most projects have proposed concepts but have not yet reached functional proof-of-concept prototypes with design files to share.
-However, once projects develop past this stage and want to share full hardware designs, it will be important for them to consider a license which addresses issues specific to sharing hardware designs.
+However, once projects develop past this stage and want to share full hardware designs, I strongly recommend comparing Creative Commons licenses with licenses designed to address various issues specific to hardware.
+If your project includes software, you should review the reasons Creative Commons [recommends against](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) using a CC license on software, and make an informed decision with that in mind.

-If you are releasing design files for hardware or source code for software under a Creative Commons license, then you are giving other people legal permission/protection to adapt, remix, share, and copy the media you've created (images, text, drawings, documentation, data, etc.), but you are not giving legal permission/protections related to use of the work under patent law, and you are not saying anything about source code.
-This is probably not what you want.
-Indeed, Creative Commons [recommends against](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) using a CC license on software.

 ## How do we choose a license?